 Styling options and extras

-The unit itself has a nice clean modern look to it, especially as it’s a bit slimmer than some of its rivals.
+The unit itself has a nice clean modern look to it with a matt finish.

 If the LED light is too bright it can be dimmed or switched off via the app.

-There is a 5 metre tethered lead as standard which can be upgraded to 7.5 or 10 metres if required (£60/£120 additional cost).
+There is a 5-metre tethered lead as standard which can be upgraded to 7.5 or 10 metres if required.

 The standard 3-year Warranty can also be upgraded to 5 years for extra peace of mind (£100 additional cost)